 All carriers installed by KTM ("Fig. 1/ Carrier" on page 8) comply with the EN 14872, i.e. EN ISO 11234 standards.
 The maximum permissible weight according to these standards is always 10 kg, 18 kg or 25 kg.
+Heavy-duty racks for the transport EPAC are the only exception to this - refer to the chapter on "Intended use" section "Transport EPAC".
 The weight limit that applies to your model is engraved directly on the carrier.
-If a luggage carrier is retrofitted, please ensure that it has also been tested according to the aforementioned standards and is suitable for mounting on your particular bicycle frame.
-Always attach suitable, robust and if possible waterproof panniers to your carrier ("Fig. 2/ Rack pannier" on page 8) and make certain that their centre of gravity is as low as possible.
+If a carrier is retrofitted, please ensure that it has also been tested according to the aforementioned standards and is suitable for mounting on your particular bicycle frame.
+Attach suitable, robust and if possible waterproof panniers to your carrier ("Fig. 2/ Rack pannier" on page 8) and make certain that their centre of gravity is as low as possible.
 It is prohibited to mount cantilevered carriers that are clamped to the seat posts of carbon frames or frames with full suspension.
 Adhere to any restrictions issued by the seat post manufacturer.